delvtech/frontend-monorepo/docs/Style-Guide.md

 - TODO comments should follow this standard ...
 - Inline comments are fine as long as line length does not exceed 80 chars.
-- Multiline comments should use a comment block.
+- Multi-line comments should use a comment block.
 - Generally it is a good practice to leave a comment if a block raised questions during the review phase.